phoerious/InsertCoin-Docs/en-US/misc/troubleshooting.markdown

 * **Problem:** Contact pictures don't show up in the messages app.

   **Fix:** This is a common problem and can be caused by many things.
-Most often it's Titanium backup messing things up.
-This issue can be solved by changing the permissions of the contacts folder.
+Most often it's Titanium backup or CWM's “Fix permissions” messing things up.
+  Fonrtunately, this issue can be solved by changing the permissions of the contacts folder.
   Install a [terminal emulator](https://market.android.com/details?id=jackpal.androidterm), open it and type in the command
   **su -c "chmod 775 /data/data/com.android.providers.contacts/files/\*"** (write it *exactly*